 Assignments for courses must be completed on time and should be professional.
-Assignments must be typed unless the instructor specifies they can be handwritten in pen.
 The point score for an assignment may be reduced if it contains grammar or spelling errors, or it may be returned to a student to be redone.

 Attendance